Roald87/TwinCatChangelog/docs/tc3.md

 ### Known issues

 - Sudden error message "The operation could not be completed.
 Unspecified error" in a TwinCAT project.
 Function block files, would have yellow triangle symbols with an exclamation mark next to them.
 Starting a new project would result in `_3S.CoDeSys.UserManagement.UserAuthentication`.
 Issue and fix reported [here](https://stackoverflow.com/questions/71649887/twincat-project-build-fails-with-unspecified-error)
 - All versions of TwinCAT 3 have issues rendering dialogs and visual elements that rely on WinForms on high-DPI monitors.
-A work-around is to disable DPI awareness for WinForms using the registry, see [here](https://www.mking.net/blog/using-the-winforms-designer-on-high-dpi-systems).
+A work-around is to turn off DPI awareness for WinForms using the registry, see [here](https://www.mking.net/blog/using-the-winforms-designer-on-high-dpi-systems).
 Issues related to this:
   - Some dialogs are not displayed correctly when using a 4K monitor (Add POU, Library Manager, Prepare Value)
   - HighDpi: Content of WebVisu object is not displayed correctly, when using a display zoom > 100%
   - UML, HighDpi: Diagrams are not shown properly if display zoom > 100% (improper position relations, transition conditions/relation identifiers overlay other elements)
   - HighDpi: Elements in toolbox get unclear/cannot be identified if display zoom > 100% (UML SC, UML CD, Visu)
   - With high dpi the dialog 'Details' of the library manager is not displayed correctly
   - Many tables in the IDE such as the "Startup parameter list" under I/O devices are collapsed such that not all the content is displayed unless the column is manually resized
 - Keywords such as `bool` inside of `TcLinkTo` attributes are auto-capitalized.
-Work-around: disable the "Convert keywords to uppercase automatically" option under `PLC Environment > Smart coding`.
+Work-around: turn off the "Convert keywords to uppercase automatically" option under `PLC Environment > Smart coding`.
 This is an issue because TcLinkTo is case-sensitive and some devices use keywords for the channel names, such as `bool` inside of an IO-link input channel.

 ## Version 3.1.4024.32